eddiesholl/user-search/README.md

 # Introduction

 This is a simple command line utility for searching well-formed and structured user data.
+The requirements for the app are described in the docs folder.

-# Requirements
+# Dependencies

 The app uses node and the npm ecosystem.
 To use it, first you will need a a recent version of [node and npm](https://docs.npmjs.com/getting-started/installing-node) installed.